 - Nasal breathing fixes everything.
 It helps.
 It does not replace cardio fitness, sleep, or stress management.

-- Mouth taping is universally safe.
-It is not.
-People with sleep apnea or obstructed nasal passages should not tape without clinical guidance.
+- Nighttime airway hacks are universally safe.
+They are not.
+People with sleep apnea or obstructed nasal passages should not use airway-restricting interventions without clinical guidance.

 - Nitric oxide from nose breathing is a magic bullet.
 It is real.
 It is not a cure-all.
 Be skeptical of any product that claims it is.